11Dhairya/Bank-Management-System-in-C/README.md

 # Bank-Management-System-in-C
-A mini project implementing a single user Bank Management System in C language.
+A Unique Bank Management System in C language.